triazo/sia-dev-scripts/Readme.md

 The actual sia daemon is used by the antfarm is a slightly modified version of siad built into Sia-Ant-Farm, which will take care of adding the necessary dev tags to the build.

-Once both binaries are in your path, simply run `setup.sh` to launch a local sia cluster for testing.
+Once both binaries are in your path, simply run `setup.sh <num_nodes>` to launch a local sia cluster for testing.
 It can take a few minutes to get everything started.

 ### form_contracts.sh